 Normal play, such as bouncing a child on a knee or gently tossing a child in the air, does not cause shaken baby syndrome.

 What are the symptoms?

-Symptoms vary among kids based on how old they are, how often they've been abused, how long they were abused each time, and how much force was used.
+Symptoms vary among children based on how old they are, how often they've been abused, how long they were abused each time, and how much force was used.

 How is shaken baby syndrome diagnosed?

-Shaken baby syndrome can be hard to detect, because often there aren't clear signs of abuse.
-Instead, a baby may have vague symptoms, such as vomiting or a poor appetite, or be fussy or sluggish.
-These symptoms may at first seem related to an infection, such as the flu or meningitis .
-Sadly, you may not find out that shaken baby syndrome caused your child's injury until repeated abuse or more severe harm occurs.
+Shaken baby syndrome can be hard to detect because often there aren't clear signs of abuse.
+Instead, a baby may have vague symptoms, such as vomiting or a poor appetite.
+At first these symptoms may seem related to an infection, such as influenza (flu) or a kidney infection.
+Sadly, shaken baby syndrome may not be discovered until repeated abuse or more severe harm occurs.

-Doctors check for shaken baby syndrome in several ways.
-They ask for a child's medical history.
-They may also do a physical examination and blood tests.
-Imaging tests such as X-rays , a CT scan , or an MRI can look for bleeding or other injury in the brain.
+- Do imaging tests such as a CT scan or an MRI to look for bleeding or other injury in the brain.

 A doctor may also do tests to rule out other possible causes of the child's symptoms.
-For example, a lumbar puncture checks a baby's spinal fluid for signs of meningitis.
+For example, a lumbar puncture checks the spinal fluid for signs of meningitis .
 Blood tests may be done to check for internal injuries or to rule out other conditions, such as rare blood disorders.